 In the traditional labor area, he successfully argued for the reversal of union election results in a case in appellate court, overturning a NLRB decision that upheld a union victory and defeated a second union organization effort for the same employer at the same location.
 He also has successfully arbitrated contract interpretation, discipline and termination cases, including winning five consecutive termination arbitrations for one employer, and locating a witness who was able to produce evidence undermining a grievant’ s testimony during another arbitration hearing.

-He has handled cases before the NLRB, including allegations of refusals to bargain and unilateral implementation of policies.
-Jeff is the regional Co-Chair (Management) for the ABA Committee on Practice and Procedure Under the NLRA.
+Jeff has handled cases before the NLRB, including allegations of refusals to bargain and unilateral implementation of policies.
+He is the program co-chair (Management) for the ABA Committee on Practice and Procedure Under the NLRA.

 In law school, Jeff served on the editorial board and was a staff member of the Ohio State Journal of Dispute Resolution.